WDT Model Files

 Create Model Token Variable Enter a Variable Name and Variable Value to create a new WDT model token variable.
 New model token variables are added to the connected property list.
 The WDT model file must be connected with a property list to see this option.

-1. Click Save Now to update the YAML file with your changes.
+4. Select Save to update the YAML file with your changes.

-If you want to restore fields to their default value, right-click on a field and click Restore to default.
+If you want to restore fields to their default value, open the Field Settings Icon of a bullseye dialog box and select Unset value.
+Select OK to save the change.

 Build a WebLogic Server Domain